fluttered-book/fluttered-book.github.io/content/docs/learning-dart/basics.md

 Don't jump through hoops in order to force a variable declaration to be more strict than it has to.
-You should quickly pick up on which to use in what situation.
+You will fairly quickly be able to pick up on in which situation what kind of declarations is appropriate.

 ## Functions